JavaZakariae/Linux-commands/README.md

   - ```-i```: to ignore case while comparing.
   - ```-u```: to disply ony unique lines.

+## Input and Output:
+- command take some input and produces some output:
+  - Input in two forms: stdin or command line argument, stdin example: ```echo "hello" >> file.txt```,  command line argument example:  ```touch file.txt```
+  - Output in two forms: stdout or stderror, stderror in cas when the terminal print arrors.
+- Standard Input, Standard Output and Standard Error are data stream and can be redirected from one place to another place.
+Hence, piping and redirection are possible on those data streams.
+    - stdIn associated with the number 0, by defualt it is connected with the keyboard.
+    - stdOutput associated with the number 1, connected with the terminal.
+    - stdError associated with the number 2, connected with the terminal.

 ## Different linux commands:
 - Redirect the documentation content of the ls command to some output file:  ```man ls > newfile.txt```.